 Oil exploration, Baluchistan, 1984

 Many of the critics who comment on my blogs urge readers to discount everything I say because I am trying to sell solar energy, and so therefore must be in it for the money, hyping concerns about climate change and oil overdependency in the cause of self enrichment.
 They have it completely the wrong way round.
 I left a lucrative career consulting for the oil industry, and teaching its technicians, because I was concerned about global warming and wanted to act on that concern.
 I joined Greenpeace (1989), on a fraction of my former income, to campaign for clean energy.
 I left Greenpeace (1997) to set up a non-profit organisation campaigning for clean energy.
-I turned it into a for-profit company (1999) because I came to the view that was the best possible way I could campaign for clean energy – by creating a commercial success that could show the way.
+I turned it into a for-profit company (1998) because I came to the view that was the best possible way I could campaign for clean energy – by creating a commercial success that could show the way.
 The company I set up gives 5% of its operating profit to a charity that also campaigns for clean energy, SolarAid.
-All that said, I hope Solarcentury makes a lot of money.
-It won’t have succeeded in its mission if it doesn’t.
-I’m hoping fewer people will still want to discount my arguments, knowing the history.

 Penance: the La Coruna oilspill, northern Spain, December 1992

 Dr Jeremy Leggett is a social entrepreneur and writer.
-He founded and is a director of Solarcentury, an international solar solutions company (1997 – present), and founded and is chair of SolarAid, a charity funded with 5% of Solarcentury’s annual profits that builds solar lighting markets in Africa (2006 – present).
-He also chairs Carbon Tracker, a climate-and-finance think tank analysing climate risk in the capital markets.
-He is winner of the first Hillary Laureate for International Leadership in Climate Change (2009), a Gothenburg Prize (2015), the first non-Dutch winner of a Royal Dutch Honorary Sustainability Award (2016), and has been described in the Observer as “Britain’s most respected green energy boss”.
-He is a historian, futurist, and author of four books on the climate-and-energy nexus, the most recent of which is The Winning of The Carbon War, an account of what he sees as the “turnaround years” in the dawn of the global energy transition, 2013 -2015.
-He continues to chronicle that transition, and its intersection with the information revolution, in a blog (www.jeremyleggett.net), a column in Recharge magazine, and in articles for media including the Guardian and the Financial Times.
-He lectures on short courses in business and society at the Universities of Cambridge (UK) and St Gallen (Switzerland).
-His vision is of a renaissance in civilisation aided or even triggered by renewable energy and its intrinsic social benefits.
+He founded and is a director of Solarcentury, an international solar solutions company (1998 – present), and founded and is chair of SolarAid, a charity funded with 5% of Solarcentury’s annual profits that builds solar lighting markets in Africa (2006 – present).
+He chaired Carbon Tracker, a climate-and-finance think tank analysing climate risk in the capital markets, from its start in 2010 until 2017.
+He was the first winner of the first Hillary Laureate for International Leadership in Climate Change (2009), has won a Gothenburg Prize (2015), and was the first non-Dutch winner of a Royal Dutch Honorary Sustainability Award (2016).
+He has been described in the Observer as “Britain’s most respected green energy boss”.
+He is author of four books, the most recent of which is The Winning of The Carbon War, an account of what he sees as the “turnaround years” in the dawn of the global energy transition, 2013 -2015, with an update edition spanning 2016 and 2017.
+He continues to chronicle that transition, and its intersection with the information revolution, in a blog (www.jeremyleggett.net) and a column in Recharge magazine.
+He lectures on short courses in business and society at the Universities of Cambridge (UK) and St Gallen (Switzerland), and is an Associate Fellow at the Environmental Change Institute at Oxford University.

 His other books are The Carbon War (2000), an eye-witness account of the climate negotiations in the 1990s; Half Gone (2005), an account of the interaction between oil depletion and climate change; The Solar Century (2009), a vision of the solar revolution; and The Energy of Nations: Risk Blindness and the Road to Renaissance (2013).